grafana/xk6-client-prometheus-remote/README.md

 To start using k6 with the extension you can:
 - Download and run the [binaries](https://github.com/grafana/xk6-client-prometheus-remote/releases) that we build on each release.
-- Pull and run the [Docker images](https://github.com/grafana/xk6-client-prometheus-remote/pkgs/container/xk6-client-prometheus-remote) that we build on each release.
 - Build your own binary from the source.

 If you wanna go with the last option, first, ensure you have the prerequisites: